-In SQL Server Reporting Services, Filters are similar to SQL WHERE Clause.
+In SQL Server Reporting Services, Filters are similar to the SQL WHERE Clause.
 SSRS Dataset level Filters are used to restrict the Records displayed by the Reports.
-In this article, we will show you the steps involved to apply filters at Dataset Level in SSRS (SQL Server Reporting Services) with an example.
+This article will show you the steps involved in applying filters at Dataset Level in SSRS (SQL Server Reporting Services) with an example.

-If you observe the above screenshot, it is displaying the 1373 pages of data.
+If you observe the above screenshot, it is displaying 1373 pages of data.

 Filters at Dataset Level in SSRS

 Select the Dataset from the Report Data tab of the report, and Right-click on it will open the context menu.
 Please select the Dataset Properties.. option from it

 Once we click on the Dataset Properties.. option, a new Dataset Properties window will open.
 Select the Filters tab.

 Click on the Add button will display the below properties